Why service business valuations stay low

 Method 1

-We introduce AI-supported tools, workflows, and standard operating procedures over a 3-year improvement plan to reduce owner dependence and improve transferability.
+We implement AI-supported tools, workflows, and standard operating procedures through a practical 3-year improvement plan designed to reduce owner dependence, improve margins, and increase transferability.

 Dispatch and scheduling